Sensory processing support · Provider listing

 Common questions

-Can we use NDIS funding for sensory processing support at Paper Scissors Play?
+Can NDIS funding cover sensory processing therapy at Paper Scissors Play?

 Is this your clinic?
 Claim your listing to update availability whenever it changes.
 Free, no payment.
 Claim in 30 seconds →